 4. Improve Poor Oral Hygiene Habits

 Poor oral hygiene habits can easily affect how your breath smells.
-In fact, one of the most common causes of bad breath involves not flossing.
+In fact, one of the most common causes of bad breath is lack of flossing.
 Bacteria and food particles can get stuck between teeth, causing severe bad breath and even tooth decay.
 Your dentist can help with this particular problem by offering advice on how to better care for your teeth.
-They can provide product recommendations like special toothbrushes, flossing devices, kinds of toothpaste and mouthwashes to help clear away bacteria and freshen your breath.
-With a simple oral examination, your dentist can help in determining if your teeth are as clean as they should be and what measures you can take to improve the quality of your oral health.
+With a simple oral examination, your dentist can determine if your teeth are as clean as they should be and what measures you can take to improve your routine at home.

 5. Treatments for Tooth Decay